itpbeat/web-app/README.md

 # Planet Beat
-## How to setup on your computer
-click the Clone or Download and choose Download ZIP

-open terminal (command line for Windows machines)

-navigate to the directory and run `npm install`
+## Development Guidline
+1. clone the repo and cd into it

+2. `$ npm install`

-to start the app(without login component), run `npm start`
+3. to start the app(without login component), run `$ npm start`.
+The page will be running on `localhost: 8080`

-if you want to modify the code, open another terminal window and navigate to the same directory, run `npm run dev`
+4. if you want to modify the code, open another terminal window and navigate to the same directory, run `$ npm run dev`

+5. refresh the page, the new code will be loaded.

-to include the login component, you need to have MongoDB
+6. to include the login component, you need to install MongoDB.
+Please follow the tutorial [here](https://docs.mongodb.com/manual/installation/)

-## Setup MongoDB
-Please follow the tutorial [here](https://docs.mongodb.com/manual/installation/) to install MongoDB
-## Note
+## Contribution Guideline
-You will now see the website on `localhost:8080`

 To change video content, navigate to Video.jsx file, and change the videoId to your youtube video id